5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Follow the same steps to secure all other corners of the structure

-Step 2: Install the Socket Mount
+Step 2: Mount the Socket Holder

-Grab your magnetic spice jars.
+Grab the magnetic spice jar.

 Grab your magnetic spice jars